V. University Policies Resulting from Federal, State, of Board of Regents Requirements

 - Any student who is or has been in attendance at Georgia Southwestern State University has the right to inspect and review his or her educational records within a reasonable period of time (not to exceed 45 days) after making a written request.
 However, the student shall not have access to:

-- a.
-Financial records of parents.
+- Financial records of parents.

-- c.
-Letters of recommendation concerning admission, application for employment or honors for which the student has voluntarily signed a waiver.
+- Letters of recommendation concerning admission, application for employment or honors for which the student has voluntarily signed a waiver.

 - Directory information will be treated as public information and be generally available on all students and former students, at the discretion of the university.
 Directory information includes the student's name; telephone number; major field of study; participation in officially recognized sports; height; weight; dates of attendance; degrees, honors and awards received; level, and full or part time status.
 Participation in officially recognized sports; height, weight, age, home-town and general interest items of members of athletic teams is also included in Directory Information.